cyfdecyf/ifstat/README.md

+# Interface Statistics

+Use netdata to collect interfaces statistics on remote linux system.

+# Usage

+1. Run `ifstat.py` on Linux system which we want to get interface statistics
+   - Modify port and interfaces according to your need
+2. Deploy netdata plugin and config to a running netdata server
+   1. Copy `netdata/ifstat.chart.py` to netdata `plugins.d/python.d.plugin` directory
+   2. Edit `netdata/ifstat.conf` and then copy to `etc/netdata/python.d` directory

 # The wrong approach (separating data generation and collection)

 The approach I first used turns out to be wrong.
 In this approach: